rajan98/StegoSuit/README.md

 2. pillow
 3. tkinter

-Using this tool you can perform ELA, String, Threshold, Edge and Metadata analysis of any image.
+Using this tool you can perform ELA (Error Level Analysis), String, Threshold, Edge and Metadata analysis of any image.